pellucida/rmt-shell/README.md

 Some remote clients also do $RSH $SHELL -c uname so <i>uname</i> is an internal command rmt shell capability.
+Programs like xfsdump use uname to determine the type of remote system (Irix, Linux) which is then used to determine the mtio(4) tape device driver op codes to perform rewinds etc.
 <br/>
 eg HPUX vxdump, Tru64 vdump and xfsdump
 (We can lie ;)